 Concept artists must possess a practical imagination to be able to bring the ideas of others to life.
 Interpreting a brief is the key skill for a concept artist, and what follows from this is constant development and refinement until the final design is approved.

-Employers may look for the following skills in a concept artist:
+Film and game companies may look for the following skills in a concept artist:

 - Strong drawing skills, with a specialization in concept design